CFOs and controllers

 CFO: The Business Bishop

-Carrying the chess metaphor along, a CFO is akin to the bishop on the chess board.
-A strategist who dictates the flow of the game.
-In an organization, the CFOs role is in a decision-making and planning capacity.
-While a CFO is a highly accomplished accounting professional, their role primarily concerns how accounting and finance can be used in the business’ favor.
+Using the chess metaphor, a CFO is akin to the bishop on the chess board—a strategist who dictates the flow of the game.
+In an organization, the CFO’s role is in a decision-making and planning capacity.
+While a CFO is a highly accomplished accounting professional, their role primarily concerns how accounting and finance can be used in the business’s favor.

 As CFOs, accountants are expected to play a leadership role in the accounting function while taking an advisory role in the boardroom.
-They are the king of the financial ship while serving as viziers to the organization as a whole.
+They are the king of the financial ship while serving as viziers to the organization.
 Some of the main responsibilities they take up include:

 Financial Planning and Strategizing

 When a financial matter arises in the boardroom, the CEO turns to the CFO.
-Their job is contributing to business strategy and planning from the accounting angle.
-Any and every monetary question falls to the CFO to answer.
+Their job is to contribute to business strategy and planning from the accounting angle.
+The CFO answers any and every monetary question.
 The CFO aligns the company’s goals with its financial interests.
 They guide decision-making toward bettering the business financially or, at the very least, protecting it from any risky or unwise choices.

 Investor Relation Management

 The CFO is directly answerable to investors and is in charge of investor relations management.
-Investors are interested in the business’ financial future, and the CFO is best equipped to explain the business’ financial strategy and plans.
+Investors are interested in the business’s financial future, and the CFO is best equipped to explain the business’s financial strategy and plans.
 They are also responsible for maintaining good relations between the business and stakeholders.
-In a sense, they are the business’ ambassadors and manage the business’ PR among investor groups and the more exclusive business community.
+In a sense, they are the business’ ambassadors and manage the business’s PR among investor groups and the more exclusive business community.

 Capital Structure